vishvAsa/vedAH_yajuH/atharva/shaunakam/rUDha-saMhitA/whitney/notes/11/007_uchChiShTa_brahma-sUktam/_index.md

 +++
 ## Comment
-Found also (except vs. 25) in Pāipp. xvi. ⌊The hymn is not cited in the text of Kāuç. nor of Vāit.⌋
+Found also (except vs. 25) in Pāipp. xvi. ⌊The hymn is not cited in the text of Kāuś. nor of Vāit.⌋

 ## Translations